Villa Lenox – The first French Artistic Residency in Southern Africa

 3D rendering of a studio-residency

 With three exceptional live-in studios, Villa Lenox welcomes nine francophone artists each year for three-month residencies.
-Within this privileged setting, residents benefit from a space of complete freedom and reflection, designed to foster dialogue with South Africa’s creative ecosystem.
+Within this privileged setting, approximately 300 m² designed for both solitude and exchange, residents benefit from a space of complete freedom and reflection, shaped to foster genuine dialogue with South Africa’s creative ecosystem.

-A true professional springboard, the Villa Lenox experience offers comprehensive support: artistic, logistical, and financial.
-Beyond research and creation, residents are fully embedded in the life of the city ; they share their artistic approach during key events on the local cultural scene, making each residency a decisive step in their international career.
+A true professional springboard, the Villa Lenox experience offers comprehensive support, logistical assistance, and financial backing through the Breyten Breytenbach Creation Grant.
+Beyond research and creation, residents are fully embedded in the life of the city: they share their artistic practice during key events on the local cultural scene, open their studios to collectors and audiences, and build lasting connections with Cape Town’s creative community.
+Each residency becomes a decisive step in an international career.

 EMBEDDING EXCELLENCE WITHIN THE LOCAL CREATIVE FABRIC

-Villa Lenox deploys a rich, cross-disciplinary programme encompassing visual and digital arts, fashion, design, and writing (literature, poetry, screenwriting).
-Particular attention is given to craftsmanship and local know-how, illustrated through practices such as collective embroidery or clay work – Umhlaba in isiXhosa.
+Villa Lenox deploys a rich, cross-disciplinary programme encompassing visual and digital arts, fashion, design, and writing, including literature, poetry, and screenwriting.
+Particular attention is given to craftsmanship and local know-how, illustrated through practices such as collective embroidery and clay work (Umhlaba in isiXhosa).
+These are not mere activities: they are spaces of genuine transmission, where knowledge and technique pass between cultures.

-As a permanent space for dialogue, the Villa encourages cross-encounters between francophone residents and South African creators, forming fertile ground for original collaborations.
-This sanctuary of creation also opens itself to the city: the studios welcome collectors and art enthusiasts during key moments such as the Investec Cape Town Art Fair or First Thursdays, firmly anchoring the Villa within Cape Town’s international cultural calendar.
+As a permanent space for dialogue, Villa Lenox encourages cross-encounters between francophone residents and South African creators, forming fertile ground for original collaborations that neither party could have produced alone.
+The Villa also opens itself to the wider city: studios welcome collectors and art enthusiasts during landmark moments such as the Investec Cape Town Art Fair and First Thursdays, firmly anchoring Villa Lenox within Cape Town’s international cultural calendar.

 THE BREYTEN BREYTENBACH CREATION GRANT